 |

-professors at major universities.
-Two board members (Myron Scholes and
+Finance/Economics professors at major universities.

-DFA's Director of Research is
+DFA's long-time Director of Research was

 Professor Eugene Fama, of the University of Chicago (he is also on DFA's Board